ericrenone/Levy-Hessian-Hausdorff-Dynamics/README.md

-# Hessian-Hausdorff Bounds: Scaling Laws for Lévy-Driven SGD at the Edge of Stability
+# Hessian-Hausdorff Bounds: Lévy-Driven SGD at the Edge

 ---